 To hear McClain tell her own story, check out this recording from Fusion 2019.

 Crossover point on mobile responsive web

 How, where, and when we learn is changing and becoming more—pardon the pun—mobile.
 Over 65% of the world’s population (5.15 billion people) now has mobile devices such as smartphones and tablets.
 Learning experiences need to be seamless enough to adapt to provide optimal usability and deliver full functionality across the board.
-You can learn more about D2L’s mobile-first strategy in this on-demand webinar.

 But any-device access doesn’t only mean enabling people who are using the newest smartphones.
 People with older devices or limited connectivity need to be able to access platforms and content as well.
 Gay Lea Foods encountered this challenge when creating learning experiences for its extensive network of dairy farmers and processing facilities.
 Working with D2L, Gay Lea Foods was able to make sure its courses would be easy to navigate so delegates could participate even in rural areas with limited bandwidth.
 Find out more about Gay Lea Foods’ story here.

 Knowles, M. (1975) Self-directed learning: A guide for learners and teachers, New York: Cambridge Books.